-If the CRCs protecting the Common field of UHR-SIG field are valid, for all supported modes, unsupported modes and Validate indication, the PHY entity shall maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (36-109), unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).
+If the CRCs protecting the Common field of UHR-SIG field are valid, for all supported modes, unsupported modes and Validate indication, the PHY entity shall maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (36-108), unless it receives a PHY-CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).
 A Validate UHR-SIG indication is defined as a field value of a subfield either in the EHT-SIG common field or in the receiver’s own user field being set to a Validate state.

-If the UL/DL subfield of the U-SIG field is set to 0 and the CRCs protecting the Common field of the UHR-SIG field are valid, the PHY entity shall search for intended STA-ID (and intended BSS color indication if CoBF/CoSR) in each User field.
-If an intended STA-ID (plus an intended BSS color indication if CoBF/CoSR) are detected in a user encoding block or an intended STA-ID is detected in the common encoding block of UHR-SIG (STA-ID can be present in the common encoding block of UHR-SIG only if the PPDU type and compression mode and UL/DL indicate a DL non-OFDMA transmission) with valid CRC, and an unsupported mode or a Validate UHR-SIG indication is not indicated, the PHY entity shall continue receiving the UHR-STF after the UHR-SIG field.
+If the UL/DL subfield of the U-SIG field is set to 0 and the CRCs protecting the Common field of the UHR-SIG field are valid, the PHY entity shall search for intended STA-ID in each User field.
+If an intended STA-ID are detected in a user encoding block or an intended STA-ID is detected in the common encoding block of UHR-SIG (STA-ID can be present in the common encoding block of UHR-SIG only if the PPDU type and compression mode and UL/DL indicate a DL non-OFDMA transmission) with valid CRC, and an unsupported mode or a Validate UHR-SIG indication is not indicated, the PHY entity shall continue receiving the UHR-STF after the UHR-SIG field.

 If the receiving PHY entity is contained in an AP, the UL/DL subfield of the U-SIG field is set to 1, the value of the BSS Color subfield matches a value in the PHYCONFIG VECTOR parameter BSS_COLOR_LIST, the CRC protecting the common encoding block of the UHR-SIG field is valid and an unsupported mode or a Validate UHR-SIG indication is not indicated, the PHY entity may check the STA-ID in the User field.